Pinafore/nlp-hw/tfidf_guesser/README.md

 evaluating more guesses, and you may want to incorporate more features to distinguish middling guesses from the top guesses.

+Good Enough
+-

+For the "Good Enough" threshold, you need to implement tfidf on par with the baseline.
+You do not need to do additional feature engineering.

 Extra Credit
 -